stephpy/timeline-bundle/Resources/doc/index.markdown

 # Tests

-**Warning, be sure you configured you're doctrine connection for test environement, else you'll have your schema droped !!!!!!!!**
+**Warning, be sure you configured your doctrine connection for test environement, else you'll have your schema droped !!!!!!!!**

 Todo